 FAQs

 Here, you'll find the answers to questions we get asked about experienced officer applications for Surrey Police Service (SPS).
-Information about qualifications, compensation and the application process are on the main pages for Experienced Officers.
+Information about compensation and the application process are on the main pages for Experienced Officers.

 Application Process